davidschinteie/daily-affirmation/README.md

 npm run dev
 ```

-Set Up Your OpenAI API Key
+Set Up Your OpenAI API Key:

+- You can sign up for an account and generate an API key from the [OpenAI website](https://platform.openai.com/account/api-keys).
-Create a `.env.local` file in your project root.
+- Create a `.env.local` file in your project root.

-Add your OpenAI API key in the following format:
+- Add your OpenAI API key in the following format:

 ```makefile
 API_KEY_OPENAI=your_api_key_here